Bayesian Optimization

 The value controls “exploration” vs. “exploitation”: If is close to zero, BO will often try to find local optima and thus converge quicker, with the risk of a local optimum not being the global optimum.
 For large , BO will “jump around” more and thus potentially evaluate points at places that are further away from the previous point.

-is a class that we have to instanciate with the correct standard deviation first.
+To write this, we first define an empty list EI and then loop over all points to calculate .
+Note that scipy.stats.norm is a class that we have to instanciate with the correct standard deviation first.

 xi = 0.1